Write Project Report

 Notes

-• Submit all your deliverables (code, report, and recorded presentation) via Github Classroom in the required formats.
+• Submit all your deliverables (code, report, and recorded presentation) via Gradescope in the required formats.

 • Start writing your report early.
 Writing often clarifies thinking and may reveal areas where additional work is needed.

 • Use clear, concise language.
-Avoid jargon where possible, and explain technical terms when they’re first used.
+Avoid jargon where possible, and explain technical terms when they are first used.

 • Make your figures and tables self-explanatory.
 They should be understandable even without the main text.